Trip Ideas to Enjoy the Fall Colour Season

 4. Take a Hike

-It doesn’t have to belong to be spectacular, Shoreline Discovery Trail in Spanish, Boom Camp Trails in Blind River, Sherriff Creek Wildlife Sanctuary Hiking Trail in Elliot Lake, all easy access and big fall colour rewards.
+It doesn’t have to be spectacular, Shoreline Discovery Trail in Spanish, Boom Camp Trails in Blind River, Sherriff Creek Wildlife Sanctuary Hiking Trail in Elliot Lake, all easy access and big fall colour rewards.

 5. Try Fly Fishing